 Expocaccer is committed to quality, for this reason, they provide training and workshops for their workers.
 They hold programs specifically focused on quality, such as the “Journey of Quality”, or competitions as The “Campeoes Expocaccer”, which is a sort of a seal for all the work done for aiming at the best quality.

 In their own Dry Mill facility they are able to separate the beans through a stone picker according to their size.
 The beans above screen 16 passed first through the densimetric sorter and following through an electronic system to detect the defects.
 The process is repeated as many times as necessary to meet the customer’s standard.
 Afterwards, they pack the samples in customized packaging and send them to the coffee growers’ federation to validate the score.
-Afterwards the coffee is packed in the presence of our partners Coffee Leaf.
+Afterwards the coffee is packed in the presence of our partners, The Coffee Quest Brasil.

 The coffees produced in the Cerrado Mineiro Region are coffees consistent in quality, resulting from the combination of dry climate, soil, relief, altitude, and competence.
 This is why this coffee is certified with the denomination of origin, which is a territory demarcation for producing a product that has unique characteristics, and that cannot be found anywhere else.

 Expocaccer is motivated by improving is one of their greatest challenge: finding a balance between the producers’ desires to sell and the market’s demands.
 At Expocaccer, farmers know that once they bring their coffee, they will receive regular feedback on quality.
 Having a direct and good relationship with farmers is fundamental to add value to coffee and build trust and transparency.
 Thanks to a high standard they are able to ensure quality, transparency, and traceability of coffee across the supply chain.